 Being disappointed boils down to your expectations, not being met.
 You thought one thing should have happened, but it did not, and something else did.

 When you go into the conversation with your boss about the disappointment, know what you want to get out of the conversation.
-Do you simply want to be heard and have this opinion factored into future decisions?
-Do you want some sort of remedy for the harm you’ve experienced?
+Do you want to be heard and have this opinion factored into future decisions?
+Do you want some remedy for the harm you’ve experienced?
 Do you want a reversal of whatever decision led to your disappointment?

 Knowing what you want helps you frame and steer the conversation.
 This might sound manipulative, but it isn’t if you do not intend to be manipulative.
 You probably have a set of logical points you want to outline sequentially to set up what you want to happen.
 There’s nothing wrong with outlining how you want the encounter to play out.

 Keep an Open Mind